-The locally prominent views listed below and shown on Figure 6 are considered special.
-Any development must ensure that the key features and attributes of these views can continue to be enjoyed.
-This should be demonstrated through appropriate and proportionate landscape appraisals and impact studies.
+The locally prominent views listed below and shown on Figure 6 are considered special and development will be required to take into consideration any adverse impacts on these views through landscape appraisals and impact studies.

 - 1. The Green - 2.
 Church of St Andrew - 3.
 Palmers Farm/Mary Arden's Farm - 4.
 The Orchards - 5.
 Stratford-upon-Avon Canal - 6.
 Canal towpath towards Henley in Arden - 7.
 Canal towpath and cycleway towards Stratford-on-Avon - 8.
 Views towards the Cotswold Hills from Featherbed Lane - 9.
 Featherbed Lane approach to Wilmcote, ahead is the Railway Bridge. - 10.
 Wilmcote Railway Station - 11.
 Featherbed Lane approach to Wilmcote, ahead is the canal bridge. - 12.
 View from Featherbed Lane across the field between the Railway Station and the canal - 13.
 View from the Railway Station footbridge towards the South-East. - 14.
 View to the rear of Mary Arden's Farm - 15.
 Approach to the village along Aston Cantlow Road (part of the National Cycle Route 5) with open views to the North and North West across the historic farmstead of Gypsy Hall Farm and views beyond of the forested hills of Wootton Wawen - 16.
 Willow Wood Play Area - 17.
 Along Billesley Road looking towards the East - 18.
 Church Road approach to Wilmcote - 19.
 Billesley Road approach to Wilmcote - 20.
 Open countryside views from the Gallops to the South - 21.
 Open countryside views from the Gallops to the West - 22.
 View from Pathlow looking West towards Wilmcote village. - 23.
-View from Pathlow looking North-West towards the Railway Line and the - 24.
+View from Pathlow looking North-West towards the Railway Line and the canal - 24.
 View from Pathlow looking North-West towards the railway line.
 Wootton Hill can be seen in the distance